aidamouref/Project-Broadway/README.md

 ![standarised](Images/standarised.png)

-Results show that the normalised are now skewed! the shape of the standarised and scaled ones is practically identical and much more centered.
+Results show that the normalised distributions are now skewed! however, the shape of the standarised and scaled variables is practically identical and much more centered.
 The normalisation is not a good approach for this dataset.
-This means that the weekly grosses is really well explained by the explicative variables selected.
+This means that the weekly grosses is really well explained by the explicative variables selected (almost 100% of variations in weekly grosses can be explained by the chosen Xs).

-### Wait! but...is it not TOO good?
+### Wait! but...is it not TOO good? 😳

-Maybe the reason for such good fit is that we are including variables that are highly correlated to the weekly grosses.
-The correlation matrix didn't show it but the average ticket is mainly the grosses by the number of tickets sold (i.e. number of seats sold in way).
-But as it is the average the correlation doesn't show that well in the matrix.
+Maybe the reason for such good fit is that we are including variables that are highly correlated to the weekly grosses (i.e. we are using variables to explain the model that are in a way part of the Y itself!).
+The correlation matrix didn't show it but the average ticket price is the same ass the grosses by the number of tickets sold.
+As we are talking aobut the average the correlation does not show so clear in the matrix.
-Also, variables 'seats in theatre' is quite correlated to seats sold.
-And potential gross as well as weekly gross overall might be quite related to the Y?
-There is quite high correlation (~0.6-0.7) between some dependant variables and also with the Y. So...let's take all these from the analysis!
+Also, variable 'seats in theatre' is quite correlated to seats sold.
+And 'potential gross' as well as 'weekly gross overall' might be quite related to the weekly grosses, isn't it?
+There is quite high correlation (~0.6-0.7) between some dependant variables and also with the Y itself.
+So...let's take all these out from the analysis!